California Medical Association: Organization

 On 12 March 1856, the Medical Society of the state of California held its first meeting at Pioneer Hall on "J" Street in what is now Old Town Sacramento.
-The society's first president, Benjamin Franklin Keene, M.D.—also a state senator representing El Dorado County—led the meeting of 1875.
+The society's first president, Benjamin F. Keene, M.D.—also a state senator representing El Dorado County—led the meeting of 1875.

 Following the 1850 Sacramento cholera outbreak, the surviving physicians became close colleagues and friends, and they began to establish county medical societies.
 The first ones were established in Sacramento and San Francisco.
 Each society stayed in touch, and society secretaries Thomas Logan, M.D.
 (Sacramento) and Elias Cooper, M.D.
 (San Francisco)—both historical figures in their own right—organized that historic first meeting in 1856.
 Dr. Logan, a noted medical scholar, later reorganized the CMA after years of strife, reorganizing the society in 1875 and eventually serving as the state's Director of Public Health as well as president of the CMA and then the American Medical Association.
 Dr. Cooper, an eye surgeon who had previously co-founded the Illinois Medical Society, would build Stanford University School of Medicine.

 A credentials committee was established to "avoid admissions of unsuitable persons" as a result of controversy about which doctors were reputable.
 The Medical Society's first censor, Dr. Morse, served as the forerunner to the present-day Medical Board of California.

 Because travel was difficult in the early years, the society's focus remained in Northern California.
 Its counterpart, the Southern California Medical Society, was founded in 1898.
 County societies sprouted up throughout the late 1800s and early 1900s.
 Membership in the CMA cost $10 in 1900 and included malpractice insurance.
 To conform to name changes at other state medical associations and the American Medical Association, the society renamed itself the California Medical Association in 1923.